starchevskayamaria17/uncoVir/README.md

 # VirMercenary

-Pipeline for viruses detection in NGS data.
+#Pipeline for viruses detection in NGS data.

 ```
 conda env create snakemake.yml
 ```

-2. Preparation of reference genomes and databases.
+##2.
+Preparation of reference genomes and databases.
 Creating a configuration file.

-1) Reference genome indexing
+###1) Reference genome indexing

 Download human genome and host genome, and unzip archives.
 The genome of the Colorado potato beetle was used as the host organism.
 You can specify the genome of any organism you are interested in.